jennaluz/SensorMotor/README.md

 The Sensor Motor program is now running on your Pico Feather!
 View the [Quick Controls](#quick-controls) section for an overview on how to use the buttons on the Vandalino board to manipulate the system.

 ### Quick Controls
+For more in-depth user instructions, see the [Sensor Motor User Manual](docs/SensorMotor_UserManual.pdf) in the `docs` folder.

 __Button 1__
 - _1 Push_: The Stepper Motor...
   - Moves clockwise when temperature increases.